isabellahu77/Isabella_BSE_Portfolio/index.md

 void setup() {
+  Serial.begin(9600);

-  // Initialize the I2C bus (BH1750 library doesn't do this automatically) Wire.begin();
+  // Initialize the I2C bus (BH1750 library doesn't do this automatically)h
+  Wire.begin();
   // On esp8266 you can select SCL and SDA pins using Wire.begin(D4, D3);
   // For Wemos / Lolin D1 Mini Pro and the Ambient Light shield use Wire.begin(D2, D1);